FAMILY SECRETS: KITH&KIN

 "Our village notices our village."

-In September of 2019 soprano, Andrea Edith Moore will record Daniel Thomas Davis’s Family Secrets: Kith & Kin joining forces with 5 time Grammy award winning producer Elaine Martone, renowned opera conductor Timothy Myers and a stellar ensemble including pianist, Lisa Kaplan (Eighth Blackbird); banjoist Hank Smith (Kicking Grass Band, Blu Pop); Actress, Jane Holding, and members of Mallarme Chamber Players, at the state-of-the-art, carbon neutral Manifold Recording Studio.
+In September of 2019 soprano, Andrea Edith Moore will record Daniel Thomas Davis’s Family Secrets: Kith & Kin joining forces with 5 time Grammy award winning producer Elaine Martone, renowned opera conductor Timothy Myers and a stellar ensemble including pianist, Lisa Kaplan (Eighth Blackbird); cellist, Nicholas Photinos (Eighth Blackbird), banjoist Hank Smith (Hank, Patti and the Current); Actress, Jane Holding, and members of Mallarme Chamber Players, at the state-of-the-art, carbon neutral Manifold Recording Studio.
 Scored for soprano, female narrator, violin, cello, oboe/English horn, piano and banjo, this unique instrumentation evokes a sense of the sultry south while also opening into full operatic fervor.

 While Family Secrets Kith & Kin evokes a sense of southern place, it also paints a picture of “Any Town, USA” as Allan Gurganus posits “Everything the world does wrong, everything the world does best is found right here… Can’t we each be saved from our worst selves?”